 Our annual “Driving FORE!
-Autism” golf tournament is June 26th this year, and we want to have you out on the golf course this year.
-I have laid out this awesome breakdown to answer any questions you might have.
+Autism” Golf Tournament is Monday, June 29th this year, and we want to have you out on the golf course.
+We have laid out this awesome breakdown to answer any questions you might have.
 If you would like to ask about anything at all, please feel free to give me a call.
 530-513-1078

 What kind of crowd does this event draw?
-The “Driving FORE Autism” Charity Golf Tournament is Hosted by CRBR and Farmers Insurance and has averaged around 160 golfers the last three years.
-Including vendors, we total around 200 people at this event.
-Vendors are made up of business owners and professionals.
+The “Driving FORE Autism” Charity Golf Tournament is Hosted by CRBR, and brings in around 40+ Local vendors, and over 200 golfers.
+A majority of the Golf Tournament is made up of Business Professionals and Local volunteers.

 What we expect from our sponsors and what to expect from us.
 This event has taken a life of its own.
 We love our Hole Sponsors to think outside the box.
 Games, Drinks, Food are all encouraged.
 You can have non-alcoholic or alcoholic drinks.
 We would love for you to make some business connections by promoting your business in a fun and personal way.
 Depending on the sponsor level you can get a hole to decorate any way you want, social media promotion, speak at the awards dinner or even be present at the news coverage of the check presentation.
 This is a very cost-effective way to promote your business and help the community.

 How can I sign up?
 Is it tax deductible?
-You can pay online via Eventbrite: https://goo.gl/8gxUMF or Make Checks Payable to CRBR Foundation Send completed registration form and check to: 1200 W. East Avenue Chico, CA 95926.
+You can pay with Eventbrite, or Make Checks Payable to CRBR Foundation Send completed registration form and check to: 1200 W. East Avenue Chico, CA 95926.
 The CRBR Foundation is a component fund managed at North Valley Community Foundation and operates under our 501(c)3 Nonprofit status.
 Our tax ID # is 68-0161455.

 What other ways can I help besides doing a sponsorship or foursome?
 We are in need of raffle prizes and Live auction items.
 Any donated gift baskets, Products or coupons are appreciated.
 We also provide recognition for your donation and it is a great way to promote your brand.
 We also need Food sponsors on the course.
 If you have a mobile food truck or cart and would like to provide samples potential customers, please let us know.